Introduction to

 Research about

 The following sections summarize important definitions established by provincial, national, and international scientific institutions, including the Canadian Institutes of Health Research and the United States Department of Health and Human Services.
-These scientific definitions note that gender and sex are different concepts and that gender and sex are not binary.
+These scientific definitions note that sex and gender are different concepts and that sex and gender are not binary.

 Sex refers to biological traits.
 These include chromosomes, hormones, and sexual anatomy.
 Sexual anatomy includes body parts such as a penis or vagina.1 Sex is a label usually given to a person when they are born based on their body characteristics.